 From commercial servers to mobile and embedded devices, almost everything we use relies on software.
 Our dynamic program will introduce you to the entire software development life cycle, including requirements, design, coding, testing, and deployment in a rigorous, hands-on, programming-intensive experience.
 You'll master computer programming, website design, networking and system development, and administration and take part in major projects that reflect real-world needs.

 Graduates of this program develop programming expertise and experience significant technical depth in multiple areas.
 Typical jobs for graduates include test, release, or customer support engineers.

-- Understand the requirements for developing and deploying high-quality, large-scale software systems
+Understand the requirements for developing and deploying high-quality, large-scale software systems

-- Design, implement, and evaluate a user interface for a computer system
+Design, implement, and evaluate a user interface for a computer system

-- Understand the concepts and practice of relational databases
+Understand the concepts and practice of relational databases

-- Understand the security issues surrounding information technology and the appropriate tools and techniques to safeguard that security
+Understand the security issues surrounding information technology and the appropriate tools and techniques to safeguard that security

-In addition, all graduates must actively participate in the design, development, and evaluation of a sizable software system and present the results of those efforts.
+All students must actively participate in the design, development, and evaluation of a sizable software system and present the results of those efforts.

 Percent Job and Advanced Education Placement Rate in Computer Software Engineering

 Vermont Tech Computer Software Engineering student outcomes are strong.
-The class of 2015 had a 90% job and advanced placement rate within six months of graduation.
+The class of 2016 had a 100% job and advanced placement rate within six months of graduation.
 Many students have internships while they’re in college that lead to full-time employment after graduation.